Pryancito/zeusircd/gc/README.md

 of dyn_load.c.
 On other machines we recommend that you do one of the following:

-  1. Add dynamic library support (and send us the code).
+ 1) Add dynamic library support (and send us the code).
-  2. Use static versions of the libraries.
+ 2) Use static versions of the libraries.
-  3. Arrange for dynamic libraries to use the standard malloc.
+ 3) Arrange for dynamic libraries to use the standard malloc.
     This is still dangerous if the library stores a pointer to a garbage collected object.
-  But nearly all standard interfaces prohibit this, because they deal correctly with pointers to stack allocated objects.  (`strtok` is an exception.
+But nearly all standard interfaces prohibit this, because they deal correctly with pointers to stack allocated objects.
+(Strtok is an exception.
 Don't use it.)

 In all cases we assume that pointer alignment is consistent with that enforced by the standard C compilers.
 If you use a nonstandard compiler